aefarrell/aefarrell.github.io/_posts/2023-09-15-engineering_a_cup_of_coffee.md

 In the above I casually disregarded boundary conditions, focusing instead on refining the model.
 Before we move forward we should take a moment to clarify what the boundary conditions are.

 First off the coffee starts with a set of initial concentrations *q<sub>0</sub>* and *c<sub>0</sub>*, usually these would be the max concentration in the solid phase and zero respectively but they can be anything really.
-By disregarding the transfer through the thin film we impose another boundary condition: that at *r=b* the solid-phase concentration is at equilibrium with the concentration in the bulk liquid *q<sub>r=b</sub> = K c*
+By disregarding the transfer through the thin film we impose another boundary condition: that at *r = b* the solid-phase concentration is at equilibrium with the concentration in the bulk liquid *q<sub>r=b</sub> = K c*

 + *t = 0* : *q = q<sub>0</sub>* and *c = c<sub>0</sub>*
 + *r = b* : *q = K c*